mk-fg/incremetal-disk-compare-and-sync/README.rst

   Malicious tampering with the inputs/outputs is not considered here, use separate auth/encryption to prevent that as necessary.

-  Simple "compare blocks" design makes it optimal for syncing encrypted devices/imgs/filesystems (e.g. LUKS volumes), with no time wasted on finding similar or relocated data (impossible with any half-decent encryption system) or trying to compress uniformly-random encrypted blocks.
+  Simple "compare blocks at same offset" design makes it optimal for syncing encrypted devices/imgs/filesystems though (e.g. LUKS volumes), with no time wasted on finding similar or relocated data (impossible with any half-decent encryption system) or trying to compress uniformly-random encrypted blocks.

 - Syncing deltas from files with immutable source instead of immutable destination.